japila-books/spark-sql-internals/docs/execution-planning-strategies/DataSourceStrategy.md

   rdd: RDD[Row]): RDD[InternalRow]
 toCatalystRDD(relation: LogicalRelation, rdd: RDD[Row]) // <1>
 ----
-<1> Calls the former `toCatalystRDD` with the link:spark-sql-LogicalPlan-LogicalRelation.adoc#output[output] of the `LogicalRelation`
+<1> Calls the former `toCatalystRDD` with the spark-sql-LogicalPlan-LogicalRelation.md#output[output] of the `LogicalRelation`

-`toCatalystRDD` branches off per the link:spark-sql-BaseRelation.adoc#needConversion[needConversion] flag of the link:spark-sql-LogicalPlan-LogicalRelation.adoc#relation[BaseRelation] of the input link:spark-sql-LogicalPlan-LogicalRelation.adoc[LogicalRelation].
+`toCatalystRDD` branches off per the spark-sql-BaseRelation.md#needConversion[needConversion] flag of the spark-sql-LogicalPlan-LogicalRelation.md#relation[BaseRelation] of the input spark-sql-LogicalPlan-LogicalRelation.md[LogicalRelation].

-When enabled (`true`), `toCatalystRDD` link:spark-sql-RDDConversions.adoc#rowToRowRdd[converts the objects inside Rows to Catalyst types].
+When enabled (`true`), `toCatalystRDD` spark-sql-RDDConversions.md#rowToRowRdd[converts the objects inside Rows to Catalyst types].

-NOTE: link:spark-sql-BaseRelation.adoc#needConversion[needConversion] flag is enabled (`true`) by default.
+NOTE: spark-sql-BaseRelation.md#needConversion[needConversion] flag is enabled (`true`) by default.

 Otherwise, `toCatalystRDD` simply casts the input `RDD[Row]` to a `RDD[InternalRow]` (as a simple untyped Scala type conversion using Java's `asInstanceOf` operator).